tdaff/automation/options.rst

    Do not produce any terminal output.
 All normal output is still logged to the ``$JOBNAME.flog`` file.

-.. option:: -i, --interactive

-   After loading any previous simulation, faps will immediately enter the *expert only* interactive mode.
-This is probably only for debugging and fixing calculations.
-No support for this.

 .. option:: -m, --import

    Faps will try to import data from an old or broken simulation and continue